New York Zen Center for Contemplative Care is pleased to present a training program for Contemplative Care Educators.

 - Weekly psychotherapy

-- First Year: One course a year taught by NYZCCC Guiding Teachers
+- First Year: One course a year taught by NYZC Guiding Teachers

-- Second Year: Two courses a year taught by NYZCCC Guiding Teachers
+- Second Year: Two courses a year taught by NYZC Guiding Teachers

-- Third Year: Three courses a year taught by NYZCCC Guiding Teachers
+- Third Year: Three courses a year taught by NYZC Guiding Teachers

 - Contemplative Care Educators will receive an honorarium or salary (depending)